Object-Aware Cropping for Self-Supervised Learning: Proposed Approach

+To enable object-awareness, we consider an unsupervised object proposal model LOD \cite{Vo2021LargeScaleUO}.
+LOD is a large scale unsupervised object proposal method \cite{Vo2021LargeScaleUO}.
+The authors suggest a formulation of unsupervised object discovery as a ranking problem using distributed methods.
+In our experiments we use LOD to generate up to $10$ proposals per image and select one object randomly among these proposals.
+The details of other faster semi supervised object proposals (which use object labels from VOC dataset for training) are present in appendix Section C. Since, our method is completely Self-Supervised we focus on using LOD as our object proposal generation method.

-\textbf{(a) Dilated object proposals (Obj-Obj+Dilate Crop):} Scene pixels spatially close to the object are more likely to have a positive correlation with the object.
-With this intuition, we generate the second view by dilating the BING proposal.
+\paragraph{Dilated object proposals (Obj-Obj+Dilate Crop):} Scene pixels spatially close to the object are more likely to have a positive correlation with the object.
+With this intuition, we generate the second view by dilating the the randomly selected LOD proposal.
 We dilate the box by $10\%$ or $20\%$ of the image size, followed by a random crop.
-Changing $\delta$ gives us control over how much scene information is incorporated (a value of $10\%$ works well in most cases).
+Changing dilation gives us control over how much scene information is incorporated (a value of $10\%$ works well in most cases).
 Note that the original and dilated boxes are both followed by a random crop, ensuring that the first view is not trivially included in the second view.
-The choice of which crop to use as query or key is arbitrary and both object and dilated object crops can be used as either key and query.
-We also consider other baselines listed below which are other plausible approaches to incorporating scene information.
-However, as shown in the results Section \ref{secc:results}, dilated crops are the best performing method.

-\textbf{(b) Scene-Scene Crop}: We take two random crops in an image and treat them as positive views.
-This is the default approach used in MoCo-v2 and other SSL approaches.
-From our analysis in Section \ref{sec:analysis}, this approach performs poorly on datasets such as OpenImages.

-\textbf{(c) Shifted object proposals (Obj-Obj+Shift Crop)}: Unlike Obj-Obj+Dilate, here, the second view is a box selected at random within a pre-specified distance range of the first box (the BING proposal).
-To choose a pre-specified distance, we choose a random value for the offset from a few ranges: $80$-$100$ pixels; $100$-$120$ pixels etc.

-\textbf{(d) Random crop (Obj-Scene Crop):} The first view is the BING proposal; and a regular random crop at scene level is the second view.
-This method provides information at both object and scene levels, and we use it as a baseline for adding context information to the model.
+The choice of which crop to use as query or key is arbitrary and either object or dilated object crops can be used as key and query. \paragraph{Different projection heads for Object and Dilated Object crops:} The projection head, introduced in \cite{chen2020simple} is an important component of most SSL methods.
+This is an MLP that maps representations from the encoder backbone to a lower-dimensional space where the loss function is applied.
+SimCLR \cite{chen2020simple} show that projection heads can remove information that may be useful for the downstream task, such as the color or orientation of objects.
+They show that by using this MLP, the last layer of network (i.e layer before mlp) can maintain more information.
+However \cite{chen2020exploring} use a single projection head is used for both views, since both the views on ImageNet are object crops.
+We hypothesize that Object and Scene crops often contain different object orientation and color information; hence we propose to use different projection heads for scene and objects.